discordseedbot/base/SB.Global.md

 └ [array]
 	└ [arrayObject]
 		├ label		-> Name of the module in manifest.json
-		└ data		-> Supported JSON Object Types can be set here.
+		├ createdAt	-> UNIX Timestamp (seconds) of when that object was created ├ modifiedAt-> UNIX Timestamp (seconds) of when that object was last modifiyed └ data		-> Supported JSON Object Types can be set here.
 ```